jhy-123/CateKV/README.md

 bash run_headmask.sh
 ```

 For the reference dataset, we use the Variable Tracking task from the RULER benchmark by default.
-You may replace it with another task if desired.
-The goal of this step is to determine the optimal percentile-based threshold k and scaling factor α for head selection.
+This choice is not fixed, it serves as a reference to identify the optimal headmask under different percentile-based thresholds k and scaling factors α.

 After selecting the optimal parameters, the final headmask can be produced using:
 ```bash